-- Use garlic, onions, and leek in to outline the raised bed instead of using a physical grid.
+- Use garlic, onions, and leek to outline the raised bed instead of a physical grid.

-- Plant basil between to peppers, tomatoes, and eggplants.
-No need to dedicate a special bed for your basil, it grows well even when slightly shaded by these plants.
+- Plant basil between peppers, tomatoes, and eggplants.
+There is no need to dedicate a unique bed for your basil; it grows well even when slightly shaded by these plants.

 If you have been using companion planting and it has been working for you, so be it.
-If you are just starting a garden, I would advise you to not complicate things and try the to follow chart to the letter.
+However, if you are starting a garden, I advise you to keep it simple by only planting suitable crops for the season.

 It is best to experiment and not limit yourself.
 Gardening is an adventure in that each one of us lives differently.
 Enjoying the successes as well as failures is the key to happy gardening.
 Keep it as simple as possible and follow your instinct.